I sent a simple question to over 10,000 tennis players, coaches, and tennis parents:

 3) if you really want to stay at the net against a fast returner, make a couple of steps further back (closer to the service line) and try blocking the balls from there until you find a better chance to come closer to the net;

-4) if nothing else works, then I guess the best way is to warn the big macho man that hitting hard towards a lady is not polite (you can tell him I said that:)!
+4) if nothing else works, then I guess the best way is to warn the big macho man that hitting hard toward a lady is not polite (you can tell him I said that :))!

 30. “how to hit a topspin second serve using a pinpoint serve stance”